 * * *

 Dr. Emmi Pikler was born in 1902 and grew up in Vienna and Budapest; she was a true visionary.
 While studying pediatrics at the University Children’s Hospital in Vienna in the 1920s, Dr Pikler became fascinated with the physiology of gross motor development.
 She observed the differences between children who were neither restricted nor taught in their gross motor development and those who were assisted, propped, sat, and walked.
 Dr Pikler found that the children of wealthy families were more likely to fall and suffer fractures since they were overprotected and their movements limited.
-Children of the lower social classes, however, were allowed to roam, run and play at will.
+Children in underserved communities, however, were allowed to roam, run and play at will.
 Her premise was that freedom of movement also influences other areas of growth: social, emotional, cognitive, and personality.

 In 1946 the Hungarian government asked Dr Pikler, as a well-known and respected family pediatrician, to open a residential nursery, known as Lóczy, named after the street address, in Budapest to care for the many orphaned and abandoned children after the Second World War.
 Dr. Pikler remained the director of Lóczy until her death in 1984 during which time more than 2,000 children flourished under her care.
 Over the years, studies were conducted on hundreds of the children raised at Lóczy and an independent follow-up study funded by the World Health Organization (WHO) documented how the children adapted to family life after adoption.
 Lóczy was subsequently renamed the Pikler Institute, and while it continues to operate to this day, its role as a residential nursery ended in 2011.